-- Clearly label the opposing ends of each cable. - Using your building's floor plans, draw a map of the location of all network-connected equipment.
-For each piece of equipment, identify the devices to which it is connected. - Note the length of each cable and the maximum cable length supported by the switch ports. - For ease of understanding, use a location-based key when assigning prefixes to your cable labeling. - Use sequential numbers for cables that originate from the same equipment. - · Differentiate between racks by naming accordingly. - · Label each separate piece of equipment. - Display a copy of your equipment map, including keys to all abbreviations at each equipment rack.
+Clearly label the opposing ends of each cable.

+Using your building's floor plans, draw a map of the location of all networkconnected equipment.
+For each piece of equipment, identify the devices to which it is connected.
-Appendix A: Troubleshooting

-Diagnosing Switch Indicators
+Note the length of each cable and the maximum cable length supported by the switch ports.

+For ease of understanding, use a location-based key when assigning prefixes to your cable labeling.

+Use sequential numbers for cables that originate from the same equipment.

+Differentiate between racks by naming accordingly.

+Label each separate piece of equipment.

+Display a copy of your equipment map, including keys to all abbreviations at each equipment rack.

+A

+TROUBLESHOOTING

+DIAGNOSING SWITCH INDICATORS

-Table A-1.
-Troubleshooting Chart Symptom Action Power LED is Off Power supply is disconnected.
+Table 10: Troubleshooting Chart

+Symptom Action PWR LED is Off Power supply is disconnected.
 Check connections between the switch, the power cord, and the wall outlet.
 Contact your dealer for assistance.
-Power LED is Amber Internal power supply has failed.
-Contact your local dealer for assistance.
-Diag LED is Amber Power cycle the switch to try and clear the condition.If the condition does not clear, contact your dealer for assistance.
-Link LED is Off Verify that the switch and attached device are powered on.
+DIAG LED is Off Power cycle the switch to try and clear the condition.
+If the condition does not clear, contact your dealer for assistance.
+Link/ACT LED is Off Verify that the switch and attached device are powered on.
 Be sure the cable is plugged into both the switch and corresponding device.
 Verify that the proper cable type is used and its length does not exceed specified limits.
 Check the adapter on the attached device and cable connections for possible defects.
 Replace the defective adapter or cable if necessary.